September 14, 2017

 By An-Chan Phung

-As the volume and complexity of data has proliferated, duplicate and inconsistent patient records have been growing like a hidden virus, and the problem is now approaching epidemic proportions.
+Unfortunately, as the volume and complexity of data has proliferated, duplicate and inconsistent patient records have been growing like a hidden virus, and the problem is now approaching epidemic proportions.
 This problem is now affecting every part of most hospitals’ operations today, from the quality of care delivered to the ability to coordinate care among facilities, to patient and provider satisfaction.
-In fact, according to a study published in the Spring 2016 issue of Perspectives in Health Information Management:
+In fact, according to a study published in the Spring 2016 issueof Perspectives in Health Information Management:

 - Duplicate patient records are costing health systems an average of $96 per record

 - The cost of repeated tests or delayed treatments caused by duplicate records can add another $1,100 per patient